 Tai Kwun — Hong Kong's Centre for Heritage and Arts

-Tai Kwun will bring a wide range of heritage, contemporary art and leisure programmes to the meticulously restored Central Police Station compound which comprises of three declared monuments, the former Central Police Station, the Central Magistracy and the Victoria Prison.
+Tai Kwun will present a wide range of heritage, contemporary art, performing arts and lifestyle experiences to the meticulously restored Central Police Station compound which comprises of three declared monuments, the former Central Police Station, Central Magistracy and Victoria Prison.
 What was once a closed-off part of Hong Kong will become an open and inviting new space for all to enjoy.

 Through a partnership between the Government of the Hong Kong Special Administrative Region and The Hong Kong Jockey Club, the decommissioned site is being restored and revitalised.
 Tai Kwun is the trading name of The Jockey Club CPS Limited, the not-for-profit operator set up by The Hong Kong Jockey Club Charities Trust to manage the centre for heritage and arts at the revitalised site.

 Opening Up a Closed Part of the City

-The revitalisation project involved dedicated efforts from global teams of conservation specialists, researchers, architects and other professionals such as, Herzog & de Meuron, Purcell and Rocco Design Architects Limited.
-With a deep respect for authenticity in materials, techniques and design, 16 heritage buildings and several open spaces are being restored for adaptive reuse.
+The revitalisation project involved dedicated efforts from global teams of conservation specialists, researchers, architects and other professionals such as Herzog & de Meuron, Purcell and Rocco Design Architects Limited.
+With a deep respect for authenticity in materials, techniques and design, 16 heritage buildings and several outdoor spaces are being restored for adaptive reuse.

 Two new buildings have been added to the site to house a world-class art gallery space and a 200-seat auditorium.
-Designed by internationally leading architectural practice Herzog & de Meuron, the new buildings’ facades draw inspiration from the granite walls surrounding the historic landmark.
-These new additions offer international standard venues to foster the city’s art, leisure and cultural landscape.
+Designed by the internationally renowned architectural practice Herzog & de Meuron, the new buildings’ façades draw inspiration from the granite walls surrounding the historic landmark.
+These new additions offer world-class venues to foster the city’s art and cultural landscape.

-The two outdoor spaces, the Parade Ground and the Prison Yard are also being restored, and will offer outdoor programmes and events.
-These areas will be an accessible tranquil space in the heart of Central for all to enjoy.
+The two outdoor spaces, the Parade Ground and the Prison Yard, are also being restored, and will offer outdoor programmes and events.
+These areas will be two accessible tranquil space in the heart of Central for all to enjoy.

-Tai Kwun will operate the meticulously restored Central Police Station compound.
-The heritage compound is located in Central district on Hong Kong Island.
-The site is bordered on three sides by vehicular roads: Old Bailey Street, Hollywood Road and Arbuthnot Road.
-Chancery Lane runs along the southern prison wall.
+Located in the heart of Central on Hong Kong Island, Tai Kwun's site is bordered on three sides by Old Bailey Street, Hollywood Road and Arbuthnot Road, while Chancery Lane runs along the southern (upper) prison wall.